Smithills Estate

 Smithills Estate is 4.8km (3 miles) from the centre of Bolton.
 It is prominent in the landscape and can be seen and easily pinpointed from miles around due to the well-known 310-metre-high Winter Hill broadcasting transmitter perched at the top of the hill, just outside our boundary.

-Follow the brown signs for Smithills Country Park via the A666 or from the M61, junction 5.
-Continue onto Smithills Dean Road, turn left onto Colliers Row Road and then continue on that road until you see Walker Fold car park on your right.
+From Manchester, follow the brown signs for Smithills Country Park via the A666 or from the M61, junction 5.
+Continue onto Smithills Dean Road, turn left onto Colliers Row Road and then continue along the road until you see Walker Fold car park (BL6 6PR) on your right.

 The nearest train station is in Bolton, around 8km (5 miles) from Smithills Estate.